-Aarhus City Council has decided to give a four-year basic appropriation for Internet Week Denmark.
+Aarhus City Council has appropriated basic funding for Internet Week Denmark through 2025.
 This has a huge impact on the development of the festival, because it strengthens the festival’s foundation and allows a solid long-term planning process.

 Head of IWDK, Louise Overgaard, is extremely satisfied with the guarantied appropriation that gives increased opportunities to raise the bar and set strong future visions for the festival.

 “We have seen great progress with IWDK year after year both in terms of the number of participants, speakers and the proceeds of the festival – and with a four-year grant, we are now able to see the festival in a much more long-term perspective and for instance have a greater international focus”, Louise Overgaard says.
 “IWDK wants to be the leading digital festival in Denmark.
 The place where IT-professionals and decision makers meet and the event where we show the world how well Denmark works with tech.
 With this new appropriation we can set larger goals”, she adds.